daniellionel01/does-it-gleam/README.md

 ## Models

 We will be using [OpenRouter](https://openrouter.ai/) for accessing the models.
-Temperature for all models will be set to `0.1`.

 We will test a wide range of models from past years and multiple providers.